ethanwong3/movieRecs/README.md

 4. **Real-World Relevance**:

    - Showcases a practical application of recommendation systems, a highly sought-after skill in industries like e-commerce, entertainment, and tech.

 ---

-## How to Showcase This Project

-- Share the GitHub repository link with prospective employers or collaborators.
-- Deploy the app using Streamlit Cloud and include the live link in your resume.
-- Add this project to your portfolio and emphasize:
-  - Problem-solving (data preprocessing and recommendation logic).
-  - Backend/frontend integration skills.
-  - Customizability and user interaction capabilities.

----